 To avoid this problem and ensure your resume stays competitive with current resume trends, apply these high-ROI strategies:

 If you’re still using a plain-Jane document format, Microsoft Word template, or Times New Roman font for your executive resume, you’re definitely selling yourself short.

 Consider adding a new headline separating out specific skills (see An Easy Way to Express Your Personal Brand in Your Resume) for a more compelling message and presentation.

 You can also download newer resume templates online, but be crystal-clear on your personal brand and value-add before filling them in.

-Even a simple change to borders and colors, as shown in this sample Healthcare CEO & COO Resume, can set off important information and make your resume easier to navigate.
+Even a simple change to borders and colors, as shown in this sample Chief Data Officer Resume (featured among my 2021 Executive Resume Samples), can set off important information and make your resume easier to navigate.